chapmajs/nametag/v1/README.md

 LED Nametag Version 1
 ---------------------

 This nametag was cobbled together with a PIC16F88 and some DL2416 smart displays on a chunk of protoboard.
 A quick junk drawer solution to having run out of time to lay out the PC board for the device I actually wanted to build!
 This is the nametag I had at [The Eleventh HOPE](https://hope.net).
+Note that the PIC16F88 was used because I had some in my box of old PICs from previous projects, I wouldn't recommend it for new projects.

 ### Connections